 If you qualify as RNOR, your foreign income won’t be taxed in India (barring a few exceptions).
 Therefore, tax treatment on foreign income for RNOR is similar to that of NRI.

 So, if you are planning to return to India, time your return in a way that you can enjoy RNOR status for a few years.

 Points to Note (Income Tax Definition)

 - For those who are returning permanently to India (and are not on a visit to India), 60 days is not replaced by 182 days (under Condition 2).
-So, if you have been outside for 365 in 4 preceding financial years and return to India permanently before February, you will be considered Resident for the financial year as per Income Tax Act.
+So, if you have been outside India for 365 days in 4 preceding financial years and return to India permanently before February, you will be considered Resident for the financial year as per Income Tax Act.
 You may be RNOR if you meet the remaining conditions)